-By Mark Richards, Sr. Staff Product Marketing Manager, and Shekhar Kapoor, Sr. Product Marketing Director, Synopsys Digital Design Group
+By Mark Richards, Sr. Staff Product Marketing Manager, and Shekhar Kapoor, Sr. Product Line Director, Synopsys EDA Group

 Archimedes famously said, “Give me a place to stand, and a lever long enough, and I will move the world.”

 Well, would you rather move the earth by brute force alone or find yourself a magic flying fulcrum and lever combo to aid you in your efforts?
 Would you rather spend your time and effort tweaking your design tools to hit your power, performance, and area (PPA) targets?
 Or would your expertise be better used differentiating your chip designs?

 The answer (to the latter questions at least) is pretty obvious.
 Who wouldn’t want to innovate?
 But whether or not you have the means to spend more of your time doing so is the difference brought on by using disparate design and implementation tools versus a highly convergent and correlated tool flow.

 In this blog post, we’ll take a closer look at what it means when your tool flow can actually be a force multiplier for your organization.

 Everyone is in a race to get to market first with a chip that has the best PPA.
 Engineering ingenuity goes a long way toward this goal.
 After all, smart engineers can always make things work, but not without a huge hidden cost.
 Time spent tinkering with disparate tools to increase correlation of results is money and design cycles wasted—and time not spent further differentiating your design.
 Some designers find themselves putting margins in and essentially making the implementation tool work harder to achieve similar numbers at timing signoff.
 Unfortunately, this “forced correlation and convergence” approach can significantly “overcook” the system, manifesting itself as extra power or area in the resulting design.